spxbhuhb/adaptive/doc/what-is-adaptive.md

 # What is Adaptive

-Adaptive is a software suite designed for building full-stack Kotlin Multiplatform applications.
+Adaptive is a software suite for building full-stack Kotlin Multiplatform applications.

 Significant changes are taking place in software development.
 The rise of AI-assisted development tools and application generators is inevitable; it has already transformed the way we develop software.